NYPL/staff-picks/readme.md

 git push origin qa
 ```

-At `git push origin qa`, Travis CI will be triggered and will deploy to QA server with the correct credentials.
+At `git push origin qa`, Travis CI will deploy to the QA server with the correct credentials..

+This procedure is not needed for deployment to `production` environment when merging from `qa`.
+The `qa` branch uses the same credentials from `nypl-digital-dev` account, and will be reused by `production` environment.

 For details, please see [NYPL common instructions on Elastic Beanstalk](https://github.com/NYPL/aws/blob/master/common/elasticbeanstalk.md).